OpenBioSim/biosimspace_tutorials/02_funnel_metad/02_bss-fun-metad-analysis.md

 ### Part 3.6 - Multiple repeats

 We can see from the plot above that the free energy estimate still fluctuates quite a lot.
-In practice, I have seen that often you need around 1 microsecond-long simulations to converge the free energy.
 The estimate never completely plateaus, just oscillates within a 1 kcal/mol range.

 In order to get a good error estimate, you should do multiple independent simulations.
 I've provided the data for 5 repeats.
 Let's plot them all together, while also estimating the mean of the 5 repeats at each timepoint.